Frequently Asked Questions

 Are the books and classes religious?

-No, they are not explicitly religious.
-Many students do share their experiences with religious practices and their benefits as they contribute to class discussions, and most students in the classes come from families who regularly practice their faith.
-Since there are already several girls health books that are explicitly religious, I chose to write one with a more scientific focus, while leaving out information on reproduction and conception.
+No, they are not religious.
+Many students do share their experiences with religious practices and their benefits as they contribute to class discussions, and most students in the classes come from families who regularly practice a faith.
+Since there are already several girls' health books that are explicitly religious, I chose to write one with a more scientific focus on nutrition, sleep, exercise, etc,... without information on reproduction.

 Is there homework for the class?

 Each week’s reading is about 20-30 minutes.
-Each chapter includes optional questions for her to answer in writing if she will benefit or you would like it to document her completion of the course.
+The younger girl's chapters are 3 - 6 pages, and the High School chapters are 7-10 pages each.
+Each chapter includes optional questions for her to answer in writing if she will benefit or if you would like it to document her completion of the course.
 If your daughter isn’t able to do the reading in advance, she will still benefit from the discussion.

 My daughter is shy and reluctant to talk.
 Will she still benefit from a live class?

 That’s fine!
 Many girls do decide to share as the class goes on, and some learn by listening to what the others share.
 I’ll invite them to share, but sharing is not required.
 Some choose to share in the chat but not talk or show video.
 We also have the option of a pre-recorded class series.